Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

         search_analyzer: custom_french_analyzer
 ```

-## Multidomain Setup
+## Change the default Elastic index name

-If you need to run serveral (different) sites on your elasticsearch server you will need to change the Configuration/Settings.yaml indexName for each of your project.
+If you need to run serveral (different) neos instances on the same elasticsearch server you will need to change the Configuration/Settings.yaml indexName for each of your project.

 So `./flow nodeindex:build` or `./flow nodeindex:cleanup` won't overwrite your other sites index.

 ```
 TYPO3:
   TYPO3CR:
     Search:
       elasticSearch:
-        indexName: typo3cr
+        indexName: useMoreSpecificIndexName
 ```

 ## Debugging